sfragata/docker/java8/README.md

 Oracle Java 8 on Ubuntu 14.04
 =============================

-This dockerfile install the oracle java 8 on ubuntu 14.04
+This dockerfile installs oracle java 8 on ubuntu 14.04